shrav2/Environmental-Plastic-Waste-Analysis/README.md

 1) How does the distribution of plastic types vary across continents?
 2) Is there a relationship between mean annual temperature and total plastic collected?

+## A Guide to View the Dashboard

+1) Run the Project 2 Final Deliverable QMD in Quarto/R Studio.
+2) Run Document.